Paolo Contis: Personal life

 Contis is the father of three children.
-He has two daughters from his previous marriage to Lian Paz, a former member of the EB Babes.
-As well as another daughter from his relationship with LJ Reyes.
-On September 1, 2021, Contis confirmed that the couple were no longer together.
-He is currently in a relationship with A Faraway Land co-star Yen Santos.
+He has two daughters, Xonia Aitana and Xalene Abriana, from his previous marriage to Lian Paz, a former member of the EB Babes.
+As well as another daughter, Summer Ayana, from his relationship with LJ Reyes.
+On September 1, 2021, Contis confirmed that he and Reyes were no longer together.
+He was in a relationship with A Faraway Land co-star Yen Santos.
+They later broke up in 2024.
+He is currently single.